jmesparre/jm/memory-bank/techContext.md

 4. Build the project using `npm run build`.
 5. Start the production server using `npm run start`.
 6. Run linting using `npm run lint`.
+7. Additional setup will be required based on the chosen backend and headless CMS solutions.

 ## Technical Constraints

 - Project is built with Next.js, requiring a Node.js environment.
 - Styling relies heavily on Tailwind CSS utility classes.
 - Component structure follows React and potentially shadcn/ui conventions.
+- Integration with external services (backend endpoint, headless CMS) will introduce external dependencies and potential API constraints.

 ## Dependencies